Child Care, After-School, and Camp Programs

 - University Settlement Creative Steps Early Care & Education Center — located at Washington Square Village, serving children ages 12 months to 5 years

-- Vivvi Early Learning — multiple locations, including Varick St., serving children ages 6 weeks to 5 years; tuition discount
+- Vivvi Early Learning — multiple locations, including Varick St., serving children ages 6 weeks to 5 years

 - 14Y Youth Center — located on 14th St. and 1st Ave.
 A 10% discount is offered to NYU families

 - Summer Rising 2022: Grades K-8: This summer the Department of Education and DYCD plan to serve a record number of students through Summer Rising, a FREE, safe, and fun academic and enrichment program for NYC students currently in grades K-8.
 Registration opens April 25th, 2022.